Scott Copeland: Toronto Blue Jays

-He would be signed by the Blue Jays organization shortly afterward, and pitched with the Dunedin Blue Jays for the rest of the season.
-In 362/3 innings with Dunedin, Copeland posted a 4–1 record and a 2.70 ERA.
+On July 24, 2012, Copeland signed a minor league contract with the Toronto Blue Jays organization.
+He spent the remainder of the year with the High–A Dunedin Blue Jays for the rest of the season.
+In 362/3 innings with Dunedin, Copeland posted a 4–1 record, 2.70 ERA, and 32 strikeouts.

-Copeland opened the 2014 season with the Double-A New Hampshire Fisher Cats, and earned a late promotion to the Triple-A Buffalo Bisons.
+Copeland opened the 2014 season with the Double–A New Hampshire Fisher Cats, and earned a late promotion to the Triple–A Buffalo Bisons.
 In total, he pitched to an 11–9 record, 3.45 ERA, and 105 strikeouts in 1641/3 innings.
 In the offseason he played for the Estrellas de Oriente of the Dominican Winter League, posting a 2–0 record and a 1.23 ERA in 291/3 innings.
-Copeland opened the 2015 season in Triple-A, and earned a 2–1 record with a 1.44 ERA through his first 4 starts.
+Copeland opened the 2015 season in Triple–A, and earned a 2–1 record with a 1.44 ERA through his first 4 starts.

-Following a Blue Jays loss on May 1, 2015, Copeland was called up for the first time, replacing Andrew Albers on the roster.
+Following a Blue Jays loss on May 1, 2015, Copeland was promoted to the major leagues for the first time, replacing Andrew Albers on the roster.
 He made his debut on May 2, pitching 1 scoreless inning in an 11–4 win against the Cleveland Indians.
-Copeland was optioned back to Triple-A Buffalo the following day, recalled on May 18, and returned to Buffalo on May 29.
+Copeland was optioned back to Triple–A Buffalo the following day, recalled on May 18, and returned to Buffalo on May 29.
 He was recalled by Toronto again on June 2 to be the 26th man for the second game of a doubleheader against the Washington Nationals, and was returned to Buffalo the next day.
 Copeland was recalled once again on June 10, to make his first major league start in place of Aaron Sanchez.

 He earned his first win as the Blue Jays beat the Miami Marlins 7–2.
 Copeland pitched 7 innings and yielded 7 hits and 1 earned run, while striking out 4.
 He was optioned back to Buffalo after the game.
 He was recalled on June 16, after Sanchez was placed on the disabled list, and made 2 additional starts for the Blue Jays before returning to Buffalo.
 He was designated for assignment on September 13, and outrighted to Buffalo on September 16.
 Copeland finished his first Major League season with a 1–1 record, 6.46 ERA, and 6 strikeouts in 151/3 innings pitched.

 Copeland elected free agency on November 6, 2015, but was re-signed to a minor league contract by the Blue Jays on December 18, that included an invitation to spring training.
 Copeland was reassigned to minor league camp on March 12.

 LG Twins

 On April 9, 2016, Copeland's contract was sold to the LG Twins of the KBO League for an undisclosed transfer fee.
 The Twins then signed him to a one-year, $750,000 contract.
-After 13 starts, he was waived and released on July 8, 2016, and replaced on the Twins' roster by another former major league pitcher, David Huff.
+After 13 starts, he was waived and released on July 8, and replaced on the Twins' roster by another former major league pitcher, David Huff.